 What’s special about the Lot is that it’s actually a river, which means there are many villages close by.
 Within 10 minutes you can be buying bread or looking round the village.
 Another feature is that the locks are manual and you can go through them on your rented boat whenever you like, at any time of day… but it’s a bit physically demanding (which helps to work off all that lovely regional produce you’ve eaten)!

-What events are planned at the Cahors base for the 2016 season?
+What events are generally planned at the Cahors base?

-Last question, can you give us one good reason for choosing Cahors for a barge holiday in 2016 ?
+Can you give us one good reason for choosing Cahors for a barge holiday?